gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 ## MESSAGE-ix installation

-We install the latest version of MESSAGE-ix platform from git together with ```pyam-iamc``` for reporting of modeling outputs.
+We install the latest version of the MESSAGE-ix platform from git together with ```pyam-iamc``` for reporting modeling outputs.

 ```
 pip install git+https://github.com/iiasa/message_ix.git@main